Email this link to a friend.

 What causes anejaculation?

 Anejaculation may be situational or total.

-- Situational anejaculation - in this condition the man is able to ejaculate in some situations but not in others.
+- Situational anejaculation - in this condition, the man is able to ejaculate in some situations but not in others.
 Typically, situational anejaculation is stress-induced and occurs selectively in the infertility clinic or at the time of ovulation or egg pick-up during an IVF (In Vitro Fertilization) cycle.
-Thus, a man who is able to ejaculate at home may be unable to do so in the clinic because he is self conscious and anxious.
-Similarly, some men become tense when they know they have to give a semen sample and hence usually fail "on demand" even though they are able to ejaculate on other occasions.
-Another common type of situational anejaculation when a man can ejaculate during intercourse but is unable to collect a sample by masturbation because he is not accustomed to do so.
+Thus, a man who is able to ejaculate at home may be unable to do so in the clinic because he is self-conscious and anxious.
+Similarly, some men become tense when they know they have to give a semen sample and hence usually fail on demand even though they are able to ejaculate on other occasions.
+Another common type of situational anejaculation when a man can ejaculate during intercourse but is unable to collect a sample by masturbation because he is not accustomed to doing so.

 Anorgasmic Anejaculation - these men never reach orgasm in the waking state (either by masturbation or by intercourse), and hence do not ejaculate.
 However, nocturnal emissions are usually present.
 There is no physical defect.
 This failure to reach orgasm is sometimes due to psychological inhibitions.
 Alternatively, some men need a high amount of stimulation before they reach orgasm and do not get this stimulation during intercourse or masturbation.

 Orgasmic Anejaculation - these men reach and experience an orgasm but they do not ejaculate semen, either because there is a failure of emission of semen (due to a block in the tubes or damage to the nerves) or because there is retrograde ejaculation (flow of semen back into the bladder due to weakness of the bladder neck).